ThomasByr/Phoenyx/helpme.md

     Parameters
     ----------
         points : tuples | lists | Vectors
-            each additionnal arg is a point
+            each additional arg is a point
         closed : bool, (optional)
             last point connected to first
             defaults to True